splunk/public-o11y-docs/gdi/get-data-in/application/php/sfx/sfx-instrumentation.rst

 .. caution::

-   The SignalFx Tracing Library for PHP is deprecated as of February 21, 2024 and will reach End of Support on February 21 2025.
+   The SignalFx Tracing Library for PHP is deprecated as of February 21, 2024 and will reach End of Support (EOS) on February 21 2025.
 Until then, only critical security fixes and bug fixes will be provided.
-After the date, the library will be archived and no longer maintained.
+After the EOS date, the library will be archived and no longer maintained.

-   If you want to instrument new or existing PHP applications, use :ref:`OpenTelemetry PHP instrumentation <get-started-php>`, which offers similar capabilities.
+   If you want to instrument new or existing PHP applications, use :ref:`OpenTelemetry PHP instrumentation <get-started-php>`, which offers similar functionalities.

 .. _sfx-php-deprecated:

 ***********************************************************
-SignalFx Tracing Library for PHP (Deprecated)
+SignalFx Tracing Library for PHP (deprecated)
 ***********************************************************

 .. meta::